LC-Linkous/cryptography_examples/README.md

 3. AI Generated Commentary
     * (disclaimer: no attempt was made to instruct otherwise)
     * Claude inserted a lot of commentary into the test cases for encryption and decryption, some of which was off topic.
     * When fed multiple algorithms in the same chat, it would begin to compare them unprompted.
 This was not a bad thing, but discussion was intended to be reserved for outside the encryption and decryption process.
-When Claude was allowed to make modifications (See `transposition/block/decrypt_improved_test.py`), it inserted a lot of commentary and tended to make modifications
+When Claude was allowed to make modifications (See `transposition/block/decrypt_improved_test.py`), it inserted a lot of commentary and tended to make modifications that did not apply to the current problem/topic, or code was modified to allow test cases to pass.